 Attendance

-Parents and carers can see "live" attendance updates by accessing the WEDUC APP or visiting the parent login on the WEDUC website
+Parents and carers can see "live" attendance updates by accessing the ClassCharts App.

 How do I notify the academy about my child's absence?

-Students' achievement is directly related to their attendance; if a student is not in the Academy, they are not able to access learning and the resources presented in class by teachers.
+Students' achievement is directly related to their attendance; if a student is not accessing their education, they are not able to access learning and the resources presented in class by teachers.
 In March 2016 the Department for Education (DfE) published a report on the link between absence and attainment in Key Stages 2 and 4.
 The findings for both Key Stages show that in general, the higher the absence rate, the less successful they are in GCSE examinations.
 The report states that at Key Stage 4:

 ‘… pupils with no absence are 2.2 times more likely to achieve 5+ GCSEs A*-C or equivalent and 2.8 times more likely to achieve 5+ GCSEs A*-C or equivalent including English and mathematics, than pupils missing 15-20% of Key Stage 4 lessons.’